Dedicated team to build a

 - Bring on board an expertise your current team misses.

-Quite opposite example is two guys I met in coffee shop once - they are quite cliche coders with an idea based on charity and cryptocurrency mix.
+Quite the opposite example is two guys I met in a coffee shop once - they are quite cliche coders with an idea based on charity and cryptocurrency mix.
 So we just designed the thing.

 What kind of services we can create?